criteo/criteo-api-java-sdk/sdks/retailmedia_2023-10/docs/CampaignApi.md

 ## addRemoveKeywords

-> RetailMediaExternalv1ResourceOutcome addRemoveKeywords(id, retailMediaExternalv1AddRemoveKeywordsModelRequest)
+> ResourceOutcome addRemoveKeywords(id, addRemoveKeywordsModelRequest)

-Add or Remove keywords from the associated line item in bulk
+Add or Remove keywords from the line item in bulk

 ### Example